 As the Graduate Catalog explains, students who are denied admission because they do not meet admissions standards may enroll as Non-Degree Seeking Students at the University.
 After they have completed 12 consecutive units of graduate level study (500- level or higher), they may reapply to EAS.
 The University requires that their GPA for that work be at least 3.25.
 No more than twelve units earned while in this status may later be considered for application toward an advanced degree awarded at the University, if they are granted regular graduate standing.

 C. Admissions Deadlines

-For fall admission, applications, fees, and required credentials for international or domestic (US citizen) applicants must be submitted to the Graduate Admissions Office before February 1st.
+For Fall admission, applications, fees, and required credentials for international or domestic (US citizen) applicants must be submitted to the Graduate Admissions Office before January 15th.

 Admission at other times during the year (spring or summer semesters) is not normally granted.
 In the case of exceptional circumstances, the applicant should consult the department for further information.
 Two exceptions to this policy will be considered for spring admission: (1) military personnel who have just 18 months to complete their work, and (2) University of Arizona undergraduate students who graduate from the U of A in the winter and who want to avoid missing a semester (must have the strong support of at least one faculty member from East Asian Studies).

-UA graduate students transferring from other departments or programs into EAS (MA or PhD applicants) ordinarily will be considered for fall admission in the February 1st for domestic or international pool.
-In addition to their original U of A application they must provide two U of A letters of recommendation, a statement of purpose, and a sample of their academic work (seminar paper, etc.).
+UA graduate students transferring from other departments or programs into EAS (MA or PhD applicants) ordinarily will be considered for Fall admission in the January 15th for domestic or international pool.
+In addition to their original UA application they must provide two UA letters of recommendation, a statement of purpose, and a sample of their academic work (seminar paper, etc.).
 Students wishing to apply for admission in the spring semester may request early consideration.
 Such applications, along with all materials, must be received by October 1st for both international and domestic students.